Ramadan 2025 timetable and Ramadan rules in Nigeria: What and when to do

 The condition of janaabah after Fajr

 Sawm is not invalidated by being in janaabah after dawn (Fajr).
-Janaabah refers to the ritual impurity following release or intercourse.
+Janaabah refers to the ritual impurity following release.

-If one finds themselves in this state after Fajr, they must take a full-body bath (ghusl) before continuing with their fast.
+If one finds oneself in this state after Fajr, one must take a full-body bath (ghusl) before continuing with the fast.

 Perfumes and scents